 The light frame and medium flex shaft allows you to react quickly to the oncoming shuttle cork, and can greatly manipulate the return direction and power, earning accurate placements and powerful drop shots.

-Since the head and shaft is made of carbon fiber, the overall weight of the racquet remains under 90 grams.
+Since the head and shaft is made of carbon fiber, the overall weight of the racket remains under 90 grams.
 Also, the inbuilt T-joint lessens the possibility of breaking or loosening.

 - Strong carbon fiber ensures less weight and high strength